 If you’ve seen Rebecca Ferguson as the sexy spy in Mission Impossible or the vampire in Doctor Sleep (sequel to The Shining), you know she can be seductive for good ends or bad.
 Villeneuve seriously limited her repertoire by concocting a fierce mother whose only passion is for her child.
 We see that she can feel her son’s pain intensely when he is tested by the Reverend Mother.
 But we see nothing of her love for Leto.
 Her grief at his death is overshadowed by her shock at the city’s destruction.

 Omitting the reason for her remaining a concubine implies that Leto doesn’t appreciate her.
 This distortion of the story obliterates the couple’s passionate love for each other that was portrayed clearly by Herbert.
-In the novel, it is the finality of separation from his wife that makes Leto cry before he dies biting the poisoned tooth.
+In the novel, it is the finality of separation from his wife that makes Leto cry before he dies biting the false tooth that contains poison intended for his enemy Harkonnen.

 In conclusion, I want to contrast the new Dune with the contemporaneous Foundation, now that I’ve seen both.
 One important difference involves their current formats.
 Dune is a feature-length movie, which generally requires a single main plot that ends with finality or else has a cliffhanger.
 Foundation is a TV series, which nowadays relies heavily on character development to maintain audience loyalty, but also permits multiple subplots to be explored by scriptwriters.